corona-warn-app/cwa-documentation/solution_architecture.md

 ## CROSS-BORDER INTEROPERABILITY

+**Important update on cross-border interoperability: The European Federation Gateway Service was shut down EU-wide in February 2023.
+There is no more exchange of diagnosis keys via the gateway.** The following paragraphs describe the implementation up to the date of the shut down in Febraury 2023.

 A definite prerequisite for compatibility is that the identifiers of the mobile devices can be matched, i.e. the GAEN framework by Apple and Google is being used.

 [Most European countries are developing similar contact tracing apps](https://ec.europa.eu/info/live-work-travel-eu/coronavirus-response/travel-during-coronavirus-pandemic/mobile-contact-tracing-apps-eu-member-states_en).
 These apps may use the common frameworks by Google and Apple, enabling transmission and detection of GAEN format diagnosis keys between devices running different contact tracing applications.